-T. H. Hubing et al., "Power Bus Noise Reduction Using Power Islands in Printed Circuit Board Designs," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 1999, Institute of Electrical and Electronics Engineers (IEEE), Jan 1999.
+T. H. Hubing et al., "Power Bus Noise Reduction using Power Islands in Printed Circuit Board Designs," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (1999, Tokyo, Japan), Institute of Electrical and Electronics Engineers (IEEE), May 1999.

 Electrical and Computer Engineering